-When looking to improve your power-to-weight ratio, this can be achieved by increasing your power output, lowering your body weight or ideally accomplishing both at the same time.
+When looking to improve your power-to-weight ratio, perhaps with the goal of becoming a faster climber on the bike, this can be achieved by increasing your power output, lowering your body weight or ideally accomplishing both at the same time.

 Reducing your body weight is ideally achieved by reducing body fat (rather than muscle), which can be done by ensuring you have a small energy deficit between what you eat and how much you burn, and following a diet that allows you to do this over the long-term.

-If you’re training quite a lot, you’ll also want to make sure you’re getting in a good proportion of carbohydrates in order to fuel high-intensity workouts and support your immune system (between 6 to 10g/kg of bodyweight depending on training volume).
+If you’re training quite a lot, you’ll also want to make sure you’re getting in a good proportion of carbohydrates in order to fuel high-intensity workouts and support your immune system (between 6 and 10g/kg of body weight depending on training volume).